kristosh/Essentials-of-Machine-Learning/index.md

 * Multiple choices exam 70%
 * Three individual assignments 30%
 * A final weighted and rounded average of 6.0 is required to pass the course.
-* A minimum of 5.5 in each of the three assessments is required.
+* A minimum of 5.5 in each of the three assessments is required and the exams.
 * A non-completed assignment is evaluated as 1.0.
 * Only the final grade will be rounded (.49 rounded down and .5 rounded up)
 * Students who are entitled to more exam/retake time must report to info@sbb.leidenuniv.nl 10 days before the exam/retake takes place.